connectedintelligence/connectedintelligence.github.io/_pages/workshop.md

 <li>The garage entrance will be on your right</li>
 </ol>
 - 5-7 minute walk to Zachry Engineering Building<br>
 - Pick up a parking ticket.
-We can validate parking for workshop attendees<br>
+We will validate parking for workshop attendees<br>
 <a href="https://maps.app.goo.gl/RYx7uH1Jbms6Ng3P7">View Polo Garage on Maps</a>
 </div>
 </details>